Click on a picture to enlarge it

 Lonesome Dove Lonesome Dove Lonesome Dove

-As part 2 begins, several cowboys jump or ride into the river to help him, and for some reason the visious "nest" of seething moccasins leaves them alone even though there are still a few rubber snakes floating on the water.
+As part 2 begins, several cowboys jump or ride into the river to help the snakebit cowboy, and for some reason the vicious "nest" of seething moccasins leaves them alone even though there are still a few rubber snakes floating on the water.
 Tommy Lee Jones yanks a snake off the kid and tries to see how far he can throw it.
-(This marks the invention of the sport of moccasin tossing, which thankfully never became popular despite the prevalence of snake-killing festivals in Texas called "rattlesnake roundups.")
+(This marks the invention of the sport of moccasin tossing, which somehow never became popular despite the prevalence of similar snake-killing festivals in Texas called "rattlesnake roundups.")
 For some odd reason, nobody shoots at the snakes, like they usually do in Westerns.
 (They shoot at the snakes in the book, so why not here?)
 When the kid is taken out of the water, we see a whole bunch of double fang-marks on his chest and face, because that's what all snake bites look like in the movies.
+Apparently, those moccasins really had it in for him.

 Lonesome Dove Lonesome Dove Lonesome Dove